SindhujaVilipala/assignment2-vilipala/README.md

 | Cricket    | Hyderabad  |   $50          |
 |  Hockey    | Georgeo    |   $25          |
 |Table tennis| Maryville  |   $20          |

+---

+# Pithy Quote
+> A blank piece of paper is God's way of telling us how hard it to be God.
+Author *Sidney Sheldon*
+> First, find out what your hero wants, then just follow him!
+Author *Ray Bradbury*